 Few particular aspects of the wordings in Indian wedding cards

-- Information about the wedding couple - According to Indian culture, a great deal of stress is given on the family background of the bride and the groom.
-Hence, the ancestral roots and the parentage of both bride and the groom are generally mentioned in the wedding invitation letter; so that the guests can have an idea about this new relationship.
-Earlier, not much used to be written about the personal qualification of the bride or groom; but now sometimes people prefer to mention that too, if they think it worth of informing their honored guests.
+Information about the wedding couple - According to Indian culture, a great deal of stress is given to the family background of the bride and the groom.
+Hence, the ancestral roots and the parentage of both bride and groom are generally mentioned in the wedding invitation letter; so that the guests can have an idea about this new relationship.
+Earlier, not much used to be written about the personal qualification of the bride or groom; but now sometimes people prefer to mention that too if they think it worth informing their honored guests.

 Necessary details for joining the wedding - Lastly, the wedding cards should be ended by providing all the necessary information, which will help the guests to find out the wedding venue easily, as nowadays, most of the marriages are held in specially hired wedding halls in the nearby locality.
 Apart from the exact date and time of the wedding, the proper address and the landmark of that venue are mentioned in bold letters, at the end of the invitation letter.
 In many Indian households, the actual wedding ceremony is preceded and followed by a number of other religious and social rituals, which require the involvement of the guests.
 Thus, the guests should also be informed about the dates and times of these rituals, so that they can join and enjoy those functions.